The Story of the Youth Who Went Forth to Learn What Fear Was

 "The Story of the Youth Who Went Forth to Learn What Fear Was" or "The Story of a Boy Who Went Forth to Learn Fear" (Märchen von einem, der auszog das Fürchten zu lernen) is a German folktale collected by the Brothers Grimm in Grimm's Fairy Tales (KHM 4).
 The tale was also included by Andrew Lang in The Blue Fairy Book (1889).

-It is classified as its own Aarne–Thompson index type 326.
+It is classified as Aarne–Thompson index type 326, Fear.
 It refers to tales of a male protagonist's unsuccessful attempts to learn how to feel fear.

 This tale type did not appear in any early literary collection but is heavily influenced by the medieval adventure of Sir Lancelot du Lac called The Marvels of Rigomer in which he spends a night in a haunted castle and undergoes almost the same ordeals as the youth.

 Origin

 The tale was published by the Brothers Grimm in the second edition of Kinder- und Hausmärchen in 1819.
 The first edition (1812) contained a much shorter version titled "Good Bowling and Card-Playing" (Gut Kegel- und Kartenspiel).
 Their immediate source was Ferdinand Siebert from the village of Treysa near Kassel; the Brothers Grimm also knew several variants of this widespread tale.